Someone68/Neon/README.md

 ### AAAAAND if you want to fork it, it's very easy to do!

 - Honestly the only things you really need are physics settings and levels
-- To add levels, just copy paste one of the arrays inside of the arrays in ./game/main.js
+- To add levels, just copy paste one of the arrays inside of the arrays inside of the `LEVELS` variable in ./game/main.js
 - Here's a nice chart to show you what each char does:

 | **SYMBOL** | **DESCRIPTION**                                                       |